grepthink/grepthink/docs/weekend-sprint.md

 7. Have fails safes planned out **Heroku plan has 4 day rollback and manual backup**

 8. Setup way to collect feedback

+9. Upload docs and stuff for others to understand code base